CDrosos/TradingSignals/README.md

 1) When Moving Average Crossover Indicator is Bullish (50 MA is above 200 MA) and price low is equal or below 200 MA, We get a Strong Buy signal.
 2) When Moving Average Crossover Indicator is Bearish (50 MA is below 200 MA) and price high is equal or above 200 MA, We get a Sell signal.
 3) When Moving Average Crossover Indicator's 50 MA Crossover 200 MA we get a Buy/Sell Signal.
-4) When RSI is above 70, Sell signal.
+4) When RSI is below 30 or above 70, Buy/Sell signal.
-5) When RSI is below 30, Buy signal.
+5) When RSI is below 30 or above 70 and MACD crossover confirmed, Buy/Sell signal.
+If MACD crossover again, Close order singal.

 All those signals are a sum of the strongest signals have shown us on his technical analysis videos here: https://www.patreon.com/InvestAnswers/posts?filters%5Btag%5D=Technical%20Analysis i'm open to suggestions and improvements.